Entries Tagged as 'Uncategorized'

 What about the gate-keepers who empower him?
 Well, maybe I’ve just answered my own question.
 Editors and producers shrug that they’re only responding to Brooks’ obvious popularity – a column of his on Obama last Friday was the second-most widely e-mailed of the Times’ articles – and therefore to what’s profitable.

 Not only that, upscale editors and producers are precisely the kind of liberals whose number Brooks has, the ones to whom he sidles up, purring his absolutions.
 The writer George Packer never revealed more about himself than when he wrote almost meltingly about Brooks, like one monkey grooming another in the Chattering Classes Zoo.
 He seemed intent on helping Brooks complete a make-over for polite society after years of defending the indefensible in the ways we critics had described (and which driftglass does summarize, however viciously).
-(I suspect that my column on Packer’s grooming delayed Brooks’ redemption, as perhaps Chait’s post will again now.)
+(I suspect that my column on Packer’s grooming of Brooks delayed Brooks’ redemption, as perhaps Chait’s post will again now.)

 What Brooks’ editors and fans get wrong isn’t their desire to find a good conservative; we all need smart, honorable conservatives to keep liberals and the left honest, and if you don’t understand why, you can read me on George Orwell here.